 The Applicant may respond to comments raised by interested parties.

-The Staff may comment on issues raised during the hearing.
+The HOC Planning Consultant or Staff may comment on issues raised during the meeting.

 The DRB closes record, (no more testimony from Applicant or other parties)

-The DRB may seek guidance/direction from the Staff.
+The DRB may seek guidance/direction from the HOC Planning Consultant or Staff.

 DRB shall make a motion for the Application which may be as follows: approve, approve with conditions, continue to a date/time certain meeting, or deny.